mitmedialab/opera-timeline/README.md

 1. Add an entry to src/opera.yaml
 1. Wait for two seconds while the `develop` script re-builds the app
 1. Reload your browser to see the updated content

+Media assets can be added to [tree/master/html/opera](tree/master/html/opera).
+Video and audio files should be added with [git-lfs](https://git-lfs.github.com/).

 ## YAML content spec